Three Reasons to Study a Master's in Ecological and Environmental Sciences at Imperial

 A Master’s degree can lead to a huge variety of jobs.
 Many past students have undertaken a PhD, while a large number join conservation NGOs, environmental consultancies and carbon restoration companies around the world.
 Other go into roles at multinationals such as JP Morgan and Hitachi.

-You’ll also take part in our unique Master's student conference towards the end of your programme where you’ll present your work in a formal environment – which is excellent preparation if you’re aiming for a career in science.
+You’ll also take part in our unique Master's student conference towards the end of your degree where you’ll present your work in a formal environment – which is excellent preparation if you’re aiming for a career in science.

 Discover more reasons to study ecological and environmental sciences at Imperial and browse our diverse range of ecological and environmental Master's degrees.